 Using a wide range of sources – academic industrial relations articles and books; relevant biographies; discussion in historical fora.

-Emphasizing the need for interpretations of trade union strategies to be adequate at the level of meaning to the actors i.e not based on ex ante criticisms.
+Emphasizing the need for interpretations of trade union strategies to be adequate at the level of meaning to the actors and not based on ex ante criticisms.

 3. Collective bargaining Institutions